EricZinda/Perplexity/backlog.md

 Plurals work
     - work through the tests and make them work in new regime
-    - Get rid of the coll/dist notion.
-Really we just need "combinatoric" or not
     - Make the tests all work
+    - combinatoric answers can arrive at the end.
+Break them apart
     - Should we be removing duplicates like we did before?
 Can do this later
     - "a file is a few megabytes" doesn't work
     - 4 files are in a folder together -> forces collective which doesn't make sense with "in" so it fails with ['formNotUnderstood', 'missing', 'collective']